Christ-Rangkas/Inverting-2x2-Matrix/README.md

 # Inverting 2x2 Matrix
-We will assume Matrix is invertible.
+We will assume the Matrix is invertible.